andreribeiro27/hub-take-home-exercise-main/readme.md

   you can check this behavior in chrome Redux Devtools or simply by checking the network tab.
 - I've installed emotion it's my go to CSS-in-JS (it's what I'm more used to).
 - I opted to use Proptypes for type checking.
 - All application is tested (excluding the all the index.js)
 - You can navigate the application using only tab's & enter
-- I've added an extra functionality ability to add a new post ('POST') in the posts page (json placeholder api does not really update the data so the list will not be updated)
+- I've added an extra functionality ability to add a new post ('POST') in the posts page (add post button)

 - Node: v14.17.0
 - Yarn: v1.22.15